ashlyn/advent-of-code/readme.md

 You can pass `true` to `beginTests()` and `beginSection()` to suppress the output of all tests or tests in a particular section, respectively.

 ![test output screenshot](./.assets/test-output-screenshot.png)

+In addition, Jest is configured to run unit tests over smaller pieces of your puzzle solutions, like input parsing.
+To run all unit tests, simply run `npm run test`.

+## Formatting

+Formatting is enforced with both Prettier and ESLint.
+While the included VSCode settings should configure your IDE to automatically formate code on save and paste, you can also lint the code by running `npm run lint` and format the code with Prettier by running `npm run prettier-format`.